Boundary behavior of positive solutions of the heat equation on a stratified Lie group: Preliminaries about stratified Lie groups

+This paper is organised as follows: In Section 2, we will collect some basic information about stratified Lie groups and the heat equation on these groups.
+In Section 3, We construct an example of a positive measure on the Heisenberg group to show that the set of all points where strong derivative exists strictly conatains that of Lebesgue points of the measure.
+Proofs of a result about heat maximal functions, and other relevant Lemmas are given in Section 4.
+The statement and proof of the main theorem (Theorem \ref{mainc}) is given in the last section.

-\section{preliminaries about stratified Lie groups}
+\section{Preliminaries about stratified Lie groups}

 Stratified Lie groups (also known as Carnot groups) have been introduced by Folland \cite[P.162]{F}.
+The simplest nontrivial example of stratified group is the Heisenberg group $H^n$.
+We will discuss about them in the next section.
 A stratified Lie group $(G,\circ)$ is a connected, simply connected nilpotent Lie group whose Lie algebra $\mathfrak{g}$ admits a vector space decomposition

 such that

 Here,